MarTech

 Section 508 compliance

 Section 508 of the Rehabilitation Act requires that all electronic and information technology used by federal agencies is accessible to people with disabilities.
-While your emails may not be sent to government agencies, following Section 508 standards can help ensure broad accessibility for all recipients.
+While your emails may not be sent to or from government agencies, following Section 508 standards can help ensure broad accessibility for all recipients.

 To meet Section 508 requirements, ensure that your emails are compatible with screen readers, keyboard navigation, and other assistive technologies.
 This includes using proper alt text for images, ensuring high color contrast, and using semantic HTML for structure.